Spotsylvania Court House

 May 8-21, 1864 - Fredericksburg Area Battlefields

-Located in the city of Fredericksburg and surrounding Spotsylvania County, Central Virginia, the Fredericksburg and Spotsylvania National Battlefield Park is home to the battle sites of four important American Civil War battles: Fredericksburg, Chancellorsville, the Wilderness, and Spotsylvania Court House.
+Located in the city of Fredericksburg and surrounding Spotsylvania County in Central Virginia, the Fredericksburg and Spotsylvania National Battlefield Park preserves the sites of four major American Civil War battles: Fredericksburg, Chancellorsville, the Wilderness, and Spotsylvania Court House.

-At over 8,000 acres, it’s the second-largest military park in the world.
+Covering over 8,000 acres, it is the second-largest military park in the world.
+The park features numerous historical sites and monuments commemorating these significant battles.

 The Battle of Spotsylvania Court House

-On May 7, 1864, after two days of bloody but inconclusive fighting in the Wilderness, Gen. Ulysses S. Grant decided to disengage and move to the southeast.
-He planned to reach the next road network to Richmond at Spotsylvania Court House, get between Gen. Lee, and defeat him in an open area with his numerical superiority.
+On May 7, 1864, after two days of fierce but inconclusive fighting in the Wilderness, General Grant decided to disengage and move southeast.
+His strategy was to reach Spotsylvania Court House, outmaneuver Lee, and engage him in an open battle, leveraging his numerical superiority.

-On May 7th and 8th, 1864, the Confederate cavalry engaged in a strategic running delaying action that allowed General Lee’s army to outpace General Grant, effectively blocking the road to the village of Spotsylvania Court House.
-As the dust settled, both sides meticulously established miles of formidable defensive earthworks.
+From May 7-8, 1864, Confederate cavalry engaged in a delaying action that allowed General Lee’s army to reach and block the road to Spotsylvania Court House ahead of Grant.
+As both sides were entrenched, they constructed extensive networks of defensive earthworks.

-As both sides struggled over the mud-caked and blood-stained earthworks, the most ferocious and chaotic fighting took place at a location within the line known as the Bloody Angle.
-After midnight, General Lee established a final line, effectively bringing the horrific, desperate battle to a halt.
+As both sides clashed over the muddy and blood-stained earthworks, the most intense and chaotic fighting occurred at a section of the line known as the Bloody Angle.
+After midnight, General Lee established a final defensive line, ending the gruesome battle.
+Subsequent fighting ensued after days of heavy rain, as General Grant sought vulnerable points in the Confederate-held line but failed to gain any significant advantage.

 Notable Places of Interest at the Spotsylvania Court House Battle Site